My Husband Takes Testosterone Injections Can I Still Get Pregnant?

 TRT Alternatives for Future Fathers

-If you’re hoping to have children soon, your doctor may be able to prescribe medications that help with the symptoms of low T without affecting sperm counts, such as human chorionic gonadotrophin (hCG), which research (1) suggests can reverse low sperm counts brought on by TRT and also help maintain testosterone levels in the testes.
+If as a couple, you’re hoping to have children soon, a doctor may be able to prescribe medications that help with the symptoms of low T without affecting sperm counts, such as human chorionic gonadotrophin (hCG), which research (3) suggests can reverse low sperm counts brought on by TRT and also help maintain testosterone levels in the testes.

 The Bottom Line

-If you have been prescribed TRT for low testosterone and want to have children, speak to your doctor, since TRT can affect fertility.
+If a man has been prescribed TRT for low testosterone and wants to have children, that should be a part of the conversation with his healthcare provider, since TRT can affect fertility.
 Other treatments can relieve the symptoms of low testosterone without impacting fertility.